alexandra-simeonova/drafts/luigi-tutorials/virtualtree-tutorial.md

 ### Download Luigi example

 1. Create a Luigi application using the [React example](https://github.com/SAP/luigi/tree/main/core/examples/luigi-example-react) from Luigi's GitHub repository:

 ```Shell
 bash <(curl -s https://raw.githubusercontent.com/SAP/luigi/main/scripts/setup/react.sh)
 ```

-2. The application should open on your browser at `localhost:4200`.
+2. The application should open in your browser at the address `localhost:4200`.

 ### Adjust Luigi Core configuration

 **Luigi Core** refers to the main app which will host your micro frontends.
-In contrast, functions pertaining to the micro frontend are known as **Luigi Client**.
+In contrast, functions pertaining to the micro frontend are part of the **Luigi Client**.

 For this example, we will only need one Luigi Core navigation node ("Home") because the rest of the navigation will happen through the micro frontend.